 Many students/parents utilize other resources to meet the remaining cost after all financial aid has been considered such as Federal Direct Parent PLUS loans, alternative educational loans, and tuition payment plans.
-For more information, please review our "RIT-An Affordable Investment" and our Financial Aid and Scholarships brochures on our website (rit.edu/financialaid)

 Student Employment

 There are a variety of on-campus employment opportunities for RIT students.
 The hourly rate of pay is dependent upon the skill or experience required for the job.
 On average, students work 10 - 12 hours per week.
 Student employees are paid bi-weekly, and earnings are taxable.
 Most students use their earnings to pay for books, travel, and personal expenses rather than for tuition and fees.